Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Fourier-Stieltjes algebras and decomposable multipliers on

-Then $\frak{M}^{\infty,\dec}(G)$ can be equipped with the operator space structure induced by the inclusion $\frak{M}^{\infty,\dec}(G) \subseteq \Dec(\VN(G))$.
-It is likely that we can prove that the isometry of Corollary \ref{dec-vs-B(G)-discrete-group} is a complete isometry.
-Details are left to the interested reader.

 Finally, we prove the second part of Conjecture \ref{conj} in the discrete case.
-This result improve \cite[Proposition 3.32 (1)]{ArK1} which says that the second inclusion of \eqref{Inclusions} is strict for any non-amenable weakly amenable discrete group $G$.

-The following result can be seen as a new characterization of amenability for discrete groups.
+This result improves \cite[Proposition 3.32 (1) p.~51]{ArK23} which says that the second inclusion of \eqref{Inclusions} is strict for any non-amenable weakly amenable discrete group $G$.
+This result can be seen as a new characterization of amenability for discrete groups.

 \begin{thm} Let $G$ be a discrete group.
 The von Neumann algebra $\VN(G)$ is injective if and only if we have $\frak{M}^{\infty,\dec}(G)= \frak{M}^{\infty,\cb}(G)$. \end{thm}